-How do ECTS-credits work?
+How do ECTS credits work?

 Some examples of ECTS credits assigned per degree type are:

-- 1 year of studies - 60 ECTS-credits;
+- 1 full year of academic studies: 60 ECTS credits

-- 3-year Bachelor’s programme - 180 ECTS-credits;
+- 3-year Bachelor’s programme: 180 ECTS credits

 This means that usually a module or course with 10 ECTS credits has approximately twice the workload of a course with 5 ECTS.
 But why just in theory?
-Depending on the country, one ECTS credit point can equal on average between 25 and 30 study hours.
+Depending on the country, one ECTS credit point can equal on average between 25 and 30 actual study hours.
 Examples include:

-- Austria, Italy, and Spain - 1 ECTS = 25 study hours;
+- Austria, Italy, and Spain: 1 ECTS = 25 study hours

-- Finland - 1 ECTS = 27 study hours;
+- Finland: 1 ECTS = 27 study hours

-- The Netherlands, Portugal - 1 ECTS = 28 study hours;
+- The Netherlands, Portugal: 1 ECTS = 28 study hours

-- Germany, Belgium, Romania, and Hungary - 1 ECTS = 30 study hours;
+- Germany, Belgium, Romania, and Hungary: 1 ECTS = 30 study hours

-Understanding the ECTS grading scale
+How the ECTS grading scale works

 Similar to the American grading scale, the ECTS is based on the class percentile.
 That means that the grade shows how a student performed compared to the other students in the same class.

 Before the evaluation, the results are divided into two subgroups: pass and fail.
 Therefore, the results are independent of the students who failed a course.
-The grading system is defined as follows:

 Due to its relative nature, the ECTS grading scale can just give an orientation about a student’s performance, since the grading depends on the group performance, which can vary, especially in smaller groups.